alphagov/datainsight-narrative-collector/README.md

 latest content for the leader for the public dashboard and broadcasts that message on a message bus.

+## Key

+The key for the topic exchange that this collector broadcasts to is:

+    googledrive.leader

 ## Format

 The message is JSON and follows the following strcuture.